Molecular Sieve for ethanol dehydration

 How does Molecular Sieve work in the Ethanol Dehydration process?

 In a particular zone where the water content decreases from its entrance to output concentration, water moves from hydrated ethanol vapors to the activated molecular sieve.
 There is an active bed for dehydration and another bed for regeneration in this main transfer zone.
 Automation systems and strong valves are used to regulate and control the changeover between these beds.
-After being dehydrated using molecular sieves, the resultant pure ethanol can be used as fuel for automobiles and for various other applications.
+After being dehydrated using molecular sieve, the resultant pure ethanol can be used as fuel for automobiles and for various other applications.

 More Applications